-Confident email sign off
+Confident email sign-off

 “I look forward to your input on this”